 I painted some more bottles using my Finish Max Fine and Heirloom Traditions French Vanilla Chalk Type Paint.

 I coated all of the wine bottles with the 1gel using a chip brush, and allowed the gel to dry.
+But, you can use Mod Podge if you have a laser printer.

-I trimmed up my images.
+It's important to trim the images.
 Any image with text on it needs to be flipped or mirrored when you print it.
 Here’s the fun part!
 I used the chip brush to apply the 1gel to the FRONT (printed) side of the image trying not to get any of the gel on the white side of the paper.
 IF you get the gel on the white side of the paper, it will make it more difficult to peel of the paper allowing the image to be revealed.

 To be able to remove the paper, you will need to wet the printer paper.
 I used wet paper towels, and let the towels soak the label off.
 It’s amazing that even though a piece of printer paper feels very thin, there are several layers that make up that paper.
 It’s best to work on one layer at a time and try to have patience.
+Ask me how I know?

 After removing all of the layers of paper, give a quick coat of the 1gel over the image to seal it.
 Now, here is what is different about the Heirloom Traditions 1gel.
 The bottle on the left is an inkjet transfer.
 You can see it’s not quite as sharp as the laser printed image on the right, but it did transfer.
 Perhaps your inkjet printer will do a better job than mine did.
 Of all the things I’ve read and tried, I’ve never gotten an inkjet copy to transfer.